zarmise/Visualisation-2021/README.md

 VeryHight: "red",
 I used the popupTemplate option in DataMaps for customizing the pop up of the countries. the popupTemplate can returns a HTML ,  in the returned HTML we can see the flag of each country and it's summary of active, confirmed, dead, and recovered cases.

-The keys of the map (countries) are defined based on ISO3 standard. i.e Iran : IRN, United states of America : USA
+The keys of the map (countries) are defined based on `ISO3` standard.
+> i.e Iran : `IRN`, United states of America : `USA`.

-By "data.find" we can get the data of each country ( defined as attributes) and then by showData the countries name, their flag and the whole data of each one is set. for countries flags, I used a project i found in github but the problem was that this project is by ISO2 (i.e Iran : IR, United states of America : US) so I made a library by the name "countries" in which I defined the name and code of each country and its ISO2 and ISO3 so I could solve the problem.
+By "data.find" we can get the data of each country ( defined as attributes) and then by showData the countries name, their flag and the whole data of each one is set. for countries flags, I used a project i found in github but the problem was that this project is by ISO2 (i.e Iran : IR, United states of America : US) so I made a library by the name "countries.js" in which I defined the name and code of each country, its ISO2 and ISO3 so I could solve the problem.

 ## Data sources
 All the data in this visualization come from the website of the [United Nation.](https://covid-19-data.unstatshub.org/datasets/1cb306b5331945548745a5ccd290188e_2/api "United Nation's statistics")